giraysengonul/giraysengonul/README.md

 Hi 👋 My name is Hakkı
 ======================

-I'm a Software Developer || Computer Engineer !
+I'm a  Computer Engineer !
 -------------------------

 * 🌍  I'm based in Turkey/Kayseri